-

 Our Students

-Julie Martinez, a student in the UF Didactic Program in Dietetics (DPD) in the Food Science and Human Nutrition program at The University of Florida.
-In this Nutrition Stories feature, Julie explores the topic of picky eating, addressing how to effectively debunk common myths.
+Emily Rodriguez-Hidalgo, a graduate of the UF Didactic Program in Dietetics (DPD) in the Food Science and Human Nutrition (FSHN) Department at the University of Florida.